wolfgangimig/itol/itol/readme.txt

   access the decrypted information if she or he is really interested in.
   Thus, ITOL should not be used in environments, where custom properties contain secrets.

+  The first user that starts ITOL should be an administrator.
+This allows to create the "itol-configuration" project.
+The display name of the project is "Issue Tracker for Microsoft Outlook and Redmine Configuration".
+It can be changed as well as the project's parent.
+ITOL only tries to find the project by its identifier "itol-configuration" (which must not be changed).

 Icons downloaded from
 http://www.iconarchive.com/show/childish-icons-by-double-j-design.html